JoeyDiMart/MusicML/paper.md

 library, but indicate in the paper what library you used.)
 You should be able to research the algorithm used by the library for training/fitting the model.
 If you need help finding information, please reach out to the professor.
+- Code is provided with step by step comments, no functions were written in order to let people go step by step from top to bottom and follow the data flow and see how the model works
+-

 6. What challenges did you encounter in doing this project?
 Was there trial and error required?
 What did you try that didn’t work very well?
 What did you need to